Privacy policy

 Functional cookies enable our website to save your details and preferences (e.g. user name, language setting) to make it easier for you to use our website.
 The functional cookies we use do not affect your browsing history or your activity on other websites.
 In addition, the functional cookies we use are first-party cookies.

 Performance cookies collect information about the use of our website.
 This information is used to improve functionality and user-friendliness.
-For example, these cookies collect information about the frequency with which content is clicked on or about scrolling behavior from our website.
-We also record the duration of the website visit, the areas and subpages accessed, the user’s location and the proportion of mobile devices used.
-Your IP address is transmitted to us for technical reasons, but is anonymized and therefore does not enable identification.
+For example, these cookies collect information about the frequency with which content is clicked on or about the scrolling behavior of our website.
+We also record the duration of the website visit, the areas and subpages accessed, the user’s location and the proportion of mobile devices used for this purpose.
+Your IP address is transmitted to us for technical reasons , but is anonymized and therefore does not enable identification.
 The performance cookies we use are first-party cookies.

-The legal basis for the use of functional and performance cookies is our legitimate interest in optimizing our website in accordance with Article 6 para.
-1 letter f) GDPR.
+The legal basis for the use of functional and performance cookies is our legitimate interest in optimizing our website in accordance with Article 6 (1) (f) GDPR.

-When you use our website or our web stores for the first time, we will immediately inform you of all cookies used by us and their purpose.
+When you use our website or our web stores for the first time, we will inform you immediately about all cookies used by us and their purpose.
 Only if you agree to the use of technically unnecessary cookies will these cookies be stored on your hard disk.

 We use the WordPress plugin “Borlabs Cookie” to collect, manage and store your consent.
 The Borlabs cookie stores your consent.
-It is technically necessary and is therefore processed by us due to our overriding interest in documenting consents and revocations in accordance with Article 6 (1) GDPR. letter f) GDPR is set.
+It is technically necessary and is therefore set by us due to our overriding interest in documenting consent and revocations in accordance with Article 6 (1) (f) GDPR.
 If you delete your cookies, we will ask you for your consent again the next time you visit our website.

 b) Web analysis services